Advanced Gut Microbiome Analysis and Medical Assessment in Mallorca

 Does gut microbiota analysis diagnose diseases?

 Gut microbiota analysis provides information about the composition and diversity of the digestive microbiome.
 The interpretation of these results should always be performed by a healthcare professional within the individual clinical context of the patient.
+These tests are part of a comprehensive medical evaluation and do not replace a medical consultation.

 How often is it recommended to perform a microbiota analysis?